Caitriona71/symphonyblogcb/README.md

 - All users can view the comments section on the Post Detail page and all comments are displayed correctly
 - Comments are sorted by date created<br><br>

-**7.** As a **registered user** I can add comments on a post so that I can join in the conversation.
+**10.** As a **site user** I can set up an account so that I can comment on and like posts.

 _Acceptance Criteria_
-- Registered and logged in users can leave comments on a post
+- To register, a user must enter a username and password (email is optional)
-- The name and date should be displayed with the comment
+- User should not be able to register the same username more than once

 _Test Performed_
-- Logged in users are presented with the comment form on the Post Detail page
-- The comment form and submit button functions as expected, and when adding a new comment, it creates a green alert "Your comment is awaiting approval" message
-- The comment functionality is only available to signed in users<br><br>

-**8.** As **site admin** I can approve comments, so that I can decide if a comment is suitable or unsuitable for viewing.

-_Acceptance Criteria_
-- Site admin can log in to the /admin URL with a superuser account
-- Site admin can approve comments so they can be published under the blog posts
-- Site admin can delete a comment if it is deemed unsuitable for publishing

-_Test Performed_
-- Logged in to the /admin URL with the superuser account
-- Can click on comments and select ones that are awaiting approval and approve them
-- Can delete unsuitable comments using the superuser account<br><br>

-**9.** As a **site admin** I can create, read, update and delete posts from the front end of the blog site, so that I can do this quickly without having to access the administration page.

-_Acceptance Criteria_
-- Site admin can log in on the blog site like other registered users
-- Site admin can click on the "create post" link and create a new post and save it
-- Site admin can click on "update post" to edit the post directly on the blog site
-- Site admin can click on "delete post" to delete a post on the blog site without accessing the administration page

-_Test Performed_
-- Logged in to the blog site the same as other registered users
-- Can click on "Create Post" link and create a new post and save it
-- Can click on "Update Post" and "Delete Post" buttons to edit or delete the post<br><br>
+- Username and password is required and that email is optional
+- Registering with a username that has already been created returns a message "A user with that username already exists"<br><br>

-**10.** As a **registered user** I can log into my account so that I can use my role specific features.
+**11.** As a **registered user** I can log into my account so that I can use my role specific features.

 _Acceptance Criteria_
 - Registered users can log in and enter username, email address (optional) and password